Mekari Qontak

 Retargeting

-A method of displaying ads to people who have previously visited a website or interacted with a brand to bring them back and convert them into customers.
+Showing ads to people who visited a website or interacted with a brand before to bring them back and get them to buy.

 Revenue